Even if we offer a clean and quiet environment, we all have to deal with the eventuality of a death in our pets.

 So how can we tell when a fish is dying?

 - Floating near the surface: a floating fish is not a healthy fish.
 Fish may pause to survey the area or look for food.
 But floating at the surface for a long time is a sign of weakness.
 The fish’s fins are often held against its body.
 Fish owners should be looking for a cause immediately.
+If the floating fish is also turned upside down or sideways, and displays difficulties swimming straight then you’re likely dealing with swim bladder disorder.
+Fish that swim upside down like that can also appear bloated in the belly area.

 - No response to fresh food: adding fish food should get the attention of your entire aquarium.
 A few fish may not decide to eat.
 But if they also show additional signs of imminent death, I’d be concerned.
 Skipping multiple meals is also a sign to look into.
 When a fish goes without eating for a long time, its belly will curve in towards the spine.
 Over longer periods most fish will also lose muscle mass and their eyes will start to sink into their head.